BSC-137/VisionForge/README.md

 # VisionForge

 **VisionForge** is a physically‑based CPU path tracer written in modern C++.
+It’s built for both **learning** and **synthetic dataset generation**.
+You can preview quickly with lightweight settings, or render high‑quality outputs with YOLO/COCO labels and per‑pixel masks.

-It’s built for learning and experimentation—fast previewing while you iterate, with knobs for quality when you’re ready to output.
-The demo scene features a procedural sand dune, color‑coded cubes, a soft rectangular sun light, and a visible sky with a sun disc that aligns to the key light.
+The demo scene features a procedural sand dune, color‑coded cubes, a soft rectangular sun light, and a visible sky with a sun disc aligned to the key light.

 ---